 The required course of study is general education and phlebotomy national certification eligibility before starting the MLT courses requiring cooperative lab support.

-Phlebotomy and its corresponding 100/120 hour clinical introduces the student to the laboratory and the medical field.
+Principles of Phlebotomy and its corresponding 100-120 hour Phlebotomy clinical practicum, introduces the student to the laboratory and the medical field.
 The general education courses are the foundation that the MLT Program launches from.

-MLT Urinalysis/Body Fluids, MLT Hematology/Coagulation, and MLT Immunology are completed before enrollment in the Clinical Practicum I which consists of between 80-122 clinical hours or more, until competencies are met at the job entry level.
+MLT Urinalysis/Body Fluids, MLT Hematology/Coagulation, and MLT Immunology are completed before enrollment in the Clinical Practicum I which consists of approximately 122 clinical hours or more, until competencies are met at the job entry level.

-MLT Pathogenic Microbiology, MLT Human Parasitology, MLT Clinical Chemistry and MLT Immunohematology are completed before enrollment in Clinical Practicum II which consists of between 140-220 clinical hours or more, until competencies are met at the job entry level.
+MLT Pathogenic Microbiology, MLT Human Parasitology, MLT Clinical Chemistry and MLT Immunohematology are completed before enrollment in Clinical Practicum II which consists of approximately 220 clinical hours or more, until competencies are met at the job entry level.